 We may reopen this series and issue additional shares of Series B Preferred Stock.
 The Series B Preferred Stock ranks senior to our common stock with respect to distribution rights and rights upon the voluntary or involuntary liquidation, dissolution or winding up of our company and on parity with our Series A Preferred Stock.
 In addition to other preferential rights, each holder of Series B Preferred Stock is entitled to receive a liquidation preference, which is equal to \$25.00 per share of Series B Preferred Stock plus any accrued and unpaid dividends thereon, before the holders of our common stock receive any distributions in the event of any voluntary or involuntary liquidation, dissolution or winding up of our company.
-Furthermore, we are generally restricted from declaring or paying any distributions, or setting aside any funds for the payment of distributions, on our common stock or, subject to certain exceptions, redeeming or otherwise acquiring shares of our common stock unless full cumulative dividends on the Series B Preferred Stock have been declared and either paid or set aside for payment in full for all past periods.
-The Series B Preferred Stock is listed on the NYSE under the symbol "CHMI-PrB."
+Furthermore, we are generally restricted from declaring or paying any distributions, or setting aside any funds for the payment of distributions, on our common stock or, subject to certain exceptions, redeeming or otherwise acquiring shares of our common stock unless full cumulative dividends on the Series B Preferred Stock is listed on the NYSE under the symbol "CHMI-PrB."
 The transfer agent and registrar for the Series B Preferred Stock is Computershare Trust Company, N.A.